Frank L. Hope & Associates

-Frank L. Hope & Associates, later known as the Hope Consulting Group and then the Hope Design Group was an architecture firm based in San Diego, California.
-It known for designing San Diego Stadium, later as known as Jack Murphy Stadium and now SDCCU Stadium, which was awarded by the American Institute of Architects, as well as the First National Bank building in downtown San Diego, facilities at the University of California, San Diego, San Diego City College and others.
+Frank L. Hope & Associates, later known as the Hope Consulting Group and then the Hope Design Group, was an architecture firm based in San Diego, California.
+It is best known for designing San Diego Stadium, which was awarded by the American Institute of Architects.
+The firm also designed 1 Columbia Place in downtown San Diego as well as facilities at the University of California, San Diego, San Diego City College, and others.
 It was the oldest architectural firm in San Diego, with satellite offices in San Francisco and Saudi Arabia.

 History

 Frank Hope Sr. founded Frank L. Hope & Associates in 1928.
-Prior to establishing the firm, Hope attended (but did not graduate from) the University of California, Berkeley and the Carnegie Institute of Architecture, was employed in the design department of a ship builder during World War I, then worked for the architectural firm of Requa & Jackson.
+Prior to establishing the firm, Hope attended (but did not graduate from) the University of California, Berkeley, and the Carnegie Institute of Architecture, was employed in the design department of a ship builder during World War I, then worked for the architectural firm of Requa & Jackson.

 Frank L. Hope & Associates designed houses and churches in a Mediterranean style, which he learned while at Requa & Jackson.
 These buildings included the Our Lady of Guadalupe Catholic Church in San Diego and the Carmelite Monastery located in Normal Heights, San Diego.

-The firm later designed houses in the seaside community of Point Loma, San Diego in the Streamline Moderne style.
+The firm later designed houses in the seaside community of Point Loma, San Diego, in the Streamline Moderne style.
 The largest structure designed during Frank Hope Sr.'s tenure was the Great Western Building (then known as the Home Tower), built in 1962.
 He retired in 1966, turning the reins over to his sons, architect Frank Hope Jr. (who would be named Fellow of the American Institute of Architects, awarded to about two percent of the AIA's membership for national architectural contributions) and structural engineer Chuck Hope.

 The most notable structure designed by Frank L. Hope & Associates is San Diego Stadium, later as known as Jack Murphy Stadium and Qualcomm Stadium.
-Though it was a controversial structure, the stadium was awarded with an AIA National Honor Award for its Brutalist architecture design when it opened (the only other building in San Diego with the same honor is the Salk Institute for Biological Studies), and another in 1982 it was given a special Award of Honor by the AIA.
+Though it was a controversial structure, the stadium was awarded with an AIA National Honor Award for its brutalist architecture design when it opened (the only other building in San Diego with the same honor is the Salk Institute for Biological Studies), and another in 1982 it was given a special Award of Honor by the AIA.
 Hope secured the contract at age 35 with no background in the design of stadiums.
 Gary Allen is acknowledged as the design architect of the stadium.